mikael-ros/profile-card/readme.md

 #### 📁 Card
 The entire thing is contained within an ``<article>`` tag, which is necessary to make it display properly on all GitHub themes.
 See the minimal example further down.

+#### ⌨️ Typing animation
+The typing animation is **implemented with keyframes**, changing the content each keyframe.
+You can with some effort change this text. _If your text is the same length or shorter you'll have to do less editing._

+> [!TIP]
+> Divide 100% by the amount of letters you want to type and increment the keyframe by that.
+You can experiment a lot with this though.
+> Also see [this code example](https://codepen.io/alvaromontoro/pen/rNwVpdd) if you want to change the type of typing marker.
+Default is ``_``.

 #### 🗂 Categories
 Every category is contained in it's own ``<section class="category-container"``, containing a ``<h4>`` element and an ``<ul>`` element.